CatboyDark/Eris/README.md

 > [!NOTE]
 > This project values minimalism.
-> Contributors will not recieve any credits on the frontend, except for the credits section within the `/help` command.
+> Contributors will not recieve any credits on the frontend, except for the credits section within `/help`.

 Created by CatboyDark
 2024' 07' 11